 As we neared the ferry terminal, the captain announced a pod of orcas off the port side of the ship.
 They were too far away to see clearly, but we could make out dorsal fins breaking the surface.
 Once we were off the ship and my husband had picked us up, we drove in bright sunshine, obviously just behind the retreating storm.
 The road was still wet, a bald eagle sat on top a lamp post above the road, drying its wings, and we also passed several hawks doing the same.

+We took our time getting home, and arrived just in front of another approaching shower.
 Even though the hail storm had been over for almost three hours, and the sun had been out, there was still unmelted hail on the roof nextdoor (looking like unseasonable snow), and the air was cold.
 (Sorry, I’m sure you’d rather have seen a photo of the orcas than my neighbour’s old mossy roof.)

 The second shower passed, and a double rainbow filled the sky.